Our Why

 While most children Robert’s age play carefree and participate in sports, Robert has, with rare complaint:

-• Had a port surgically implanted in his chest (as a 2-year-old);
+- Had a port surgically implanted in his chest (as a 2-year-old);

-Further, this disease does not stop with effects to the bone.
-Robert will suffer (and in some instances, has already suffered) from numerous other health defects to his “soft tissues”, including life-threatening trachea, heart, lung, and spinal cord issues, together with hearing and eyesight loss, compromised
+And this disease does not stop with effects to the bone.
+Robert will suffer (and has suffered) from numerous other health defects to his “soft tissues”, including life-threatening trachea, heart, lung, and spinal cord issues, together with hearing and eyesight loss, compromised immunity and low energy.

 In summary, Robert’s body fails him every day, and despite all the surgeries continues to get worse right in front of our eyes.
 He will have limits on his quality of life and likely, a more limited life expectancy.